Your First Visit

 As with most healthcare practices, there are forms that need to be completed prior to your initial examination.
-For your convenience and to save time, we have listed our new patient forms below for you to print and complete, prior to your first visit.
+For your convenience and to save time, we have all forms collected in a downloadable packet here.

 The Medical History form assists our clinical staff in their evaluation of how to proceed with treatments of your injury.
 Know that your Medical History form is confidential between you and your therapist.